lolski/grakn-java-client-example/README.md

  4. perform [compute](http://dev.grakn.ai/docs/distributed-analytics/overview) count query on the data.

 ## Running
-NOTE: make sure you have run the Grakn database.
+NOTE: make sure you have the Grakn database up and running.
 If not, refer to the [Setup Guide](http://dev.grakn.ai/docs/get-started/setup-guide).
 ```
 $ mvn package
 $ cd target